 Hi!
-I am a Ph.D. candidate in Economics at the University of Warwick.
-My research interests are microeconomic theory, information economics, and industrial organization.
+I am a Ph.D. candidate in Economics at the University of Warwick, specializing in Information Economics, Mechanism Design, and Industrial Organization.
+My research investigates the interplay of information, beliefs, and incentives in strategic settings.

 I am currently on the 2024/25 job market.
 Here is my C.V.